-The Stage 2 archaeological assessment resulted in the identification of one archaeological site, Location 1 (AgHj-9).
-Due to the fact that Location 1 (AgHj-9) is a spatially discrete site producing mid-to-late 19th century historic Euro-Canadian cultural material, it is recommended that this site be subject to a Stage 3 archaeological assessment to further evaluate its cultural heritage value or interest.
+Initial Stage 2 archaeological assessment of the Parkhill POI study area on January 10, 2012 resulted in the identification of one archaeological site, Location 1 (AgHj-9), a spatially discrete area that produced mid-to-late 19th century historic Euro-Canadian cultural material.
+Stage 3 archaeological assessment was recommended for this site (Golder 2012b).